A year of mentoring explore the stories of the 2017 mentors and proteges

 Having had mentors throughout his life, Alfonso Cuarón was highly enthusiastic about the mentoring year.
 His Indian protégé Chaitanya Tamhane, with a much-awarded first feature but no professional cinema training, says: “A mentor figure is someone I have always craved.”

 Mentor & Protégé, Literature

 Brazilian writer, critic and translator Julián Fuks and renowned, Mozambique-born novelist Mia Couto are united by their love of fiction and of the Portuguese language.
-Fuks anticipates that his time with Couto will be a “transformative experience”.
+Fuks viewed his time with Couto as a “transformative experience”.